unpoly/unpoly/src/unpoly/pages/updating-history.md

 Updating history
 ================

-Unpoly will update the browser location, document title and other [history-related state](#history-state) as the user [follows links](/a-up-follow) and [submits forms](/form-up-submit).
+Unpoly will update the browser location, document title and meta tags as the user [follows links](/a-up-follow) and [submits forms](/form-up-submit).